“Saints preserve us!”

 And let’s be joyful saints, and not the sour-faced individuals from whom St. Teresa of Ávila declared she wanted to be preserved!

-Carrie Sallwasser has been a Coordinator of Religious Education in the Archdiocese of St. Louis for 18 years.
-She serves as President and Heartland Representative for the National Association of Parish Catechetical Directors (NPCD).
+Carrie Sallwasser has been a Coordinator of Religious Education in the Archdiocese of St. Louis for over 20 years.

 This article origianlly appeared in Catechist magazine, February 2014.